kvarak/dnd/docs/_Rules/skills.md

 <details>
 <summary>Primal Magic</summary>
 A type of magic provided by nature itself or provided by ancestor spirits and filtered through nature.
 This magic is mostly used by druids, rangers and creatures close to nature, such as fey.
 A Wisdom (Primal Magic) check measures your ability to recall lore about primal spells, symbols and magical traditions.
 It does not infer any knowledge on Arcane or Divine magic, with the exception of possibly knowing which category a phenomena might belong to.

 <div class="skill-frame">

-<b>Identifying A Spell</b><br/>
+##### Identifying A Spell
 Sometimes a character wants to identify a spell that someone else is casting or that was already cast.
-To do so, a character can use their reaction to identify a spell as it's being cast, or they can use an action on their turn to identify a spell by its effect after it is cast.<br/>
+To do so, a character can use their ***reaction*** to identify a spell as it's being cast, or they can use an ***action*** on their turn to identify a spell by its effect after it is cast.

 If the character perceives the casting, the spell's effect, or both, the character can make an Wisdom (Primal Magic) check with the reaction or action.
 The DC equals 15 + the spell's level.
 </div>
 <details>
 <summary>Fey Magic</summary>

-The magic of fey is well known to you, and you have Expertise on all checks to recall lore about such magic, including recognizing a spell being cast.
+The magic of fey is well known to you, and you have ***Expertise*** on all checks to recall lore about such magic, including recognizing a spell being cast.
 </details>
 <details>
 <summary>Primal Defense</summary>

 You have seen enough primal magic to understand the limitations and flaws of most such spells.
-You have Expertise when using a reaction to identify a primal spell being cast.
+You have ***Expertise*** when using a ***reaction*** to identify a primal spell being cast.
 If you recognize it, you gain advantage on any saves against that spell.
 </details>
 <details>
 <summary>Primal Symbols</summary>

-You recognize many of the symbols used during the practise of primal magic and have Expertise on checks to deduce the purpose of such symbols.
+You recognize many of the symbols used during the practise of primal magic and have ***Expertise*** on checks to deduce the purpose of such symbols.
 </details>
 <details>
 <summary>Ritual Magic</summary>